josh-feng/pool/README.md

     or pcall(function () class(1) end) -- bad class declaration
 then error('Class QA failed.', 1) end
 ```

+The constructors and destructors through heritage are called in chain.
+Only single parent inheritage is supported.

+- **class:new(o)** returns the duplicate object without calling the constructor
+- **class:parent(o)** returns the parent class (object creator)

 **Example: Table Value Again**